Life insurance vs. accidental death & dismemberment (AD&D) insurance

 Accidental death and dismemberment riders

-If you want both life insurance and AD&D insurance, a rider is a viable option.
+If you want to get both life insurance and AD&D insurance, adding an AD&D rider to your life insurance policy can be your best option.
 Riders are policy add-ons that offer supplemental coverage under special circumstances.

 An AD&D rider — also known as a double-indemnity rider — pays out an extra amount if your death is accidental.
-If the death is from natural causes, your policy simply pays out the base amount.
+If the death is from natural causes, your policy simply pays out the base death benefit amount.

-If you can only choose one kind of coverage, life insurance is the best choice because AD&D can leave you without protection if you die from natural causes, sickness, disease, drug overdose, or suicide.
+Ask an expert about life insurance companies that offer an AD&D rider.
+If you can only choose one kind of coverage, term life insurance is the best choice because AD&D can leave you without protection if you die from natural causes, sickness, disease, drug overdose, or suicide.

-For those looking for the most comprehensive protection, adding an AD&D rider to your life insurance policy is a better option than AD&D insurance alone.
+If you’re looking for the most comprehensive protection, adding an AD&D rider to your life insurance policy is a better option than AD&D insurance alone.

 Frequently asked questions